Understand AI use

 A few articles that explain the operating model behind the product: where AI use becomes visible, why incidents expand, and how control decisions should be made.

-After an AI exposure, the hardest question is usually what your own organization cannot answer: where AI is active, what was pasted in, and what was shared.
+After an AI exposure, the hardest question is usually what your organization cannot answer: where AI is active, what was pasted in, and what was shared.
+That visibility gap turns shadow AI into an incident multiplier.

 Start with visibility, move to clear findings, and introduce controls only where they matter.